HypothesisWorks/hypothesis/docs/data.rst

 applied to the corresponding element of the original stream.
 Evaluating the new stream will force evaluating the original stream up to that index.

 (Warning: This isn't the map builtin.
-In Python 3 the builtin map should do more or less the right thing, but in Python 2 it will never terminate and will just eat up all your memory as it tries to build an infinitely long list)
+In Python 3 the builtin :func:`python:map` should do more or less the right thing, but in Python 2 it will never terminate and will just eat up all your memory as it tries to build an infinitely long list)